 Academic Advisors Your academic advisor is a member of academic staff.
 You will have the opportunity to meet your Academic Advisor during your time at Sussex to discuss your progress.
 The purpose of these meetings is to review your marks and focus on issues relating to your academic performance.
 Once you start at Sussex you will be told who your Academic Advisor is, and there will usually be an opportunity to meet him/her early in your studies.

 Student Life Centre (SLC) is located on the ground floor of Chichester 1 and is the central point on the campus for Student Advising.
 The SLC works with all students at Sussex, offering a professional information and advice service to support you should you experience problems with academic life.
 They are there to enable you to address any difficulties that may impact on your studies, or any concerns you might have regarding your academic progress.

 Careers and Employability Centre provides various services for students including information regarding careers options, guidance with career planning and help to apply for work.

 Library You will have a library induction session when you first start at Sussex where you will find out about how to use the library, the various online resources and the Special Collections available at Sussex.
-You may also find the new students' page, information for students and infosuss (an online information literacy tutorial) particularly useful.
+You may also find the new students' page and infosuss (an online information literacy tutorial) particularly useful.

 Better writing with the RLF The Royal Literary Fund (RLF) Fellowship scheme provides support for students who would like to improve their writing skills for their essays, projects or dissertations.
 You can make an appointment for a tutorial through Study Direct.

 Student / Peer Mentors are specially trained students who can provide you with advice and support.
 They work closely with Student Advisors, offering general guidance about 'study skills' and the chance to discuss different ways of preparing work.
 For information, visit the Student Life Centre.